Back to the Mac stuff.

 Mac Classic system in Apple box.
 We have a Mac Classic system in a box with matching serial numbers.
 The

 box is in good but dusty condition with some markings on it, and some "freckles".
 Here is an image of the box.
 Here is the Classic inside the box.
 In addition, here is an image of the Classic system..
 The Classic case is lightly faded, some parts slightly more faded, but has no dings or scratches.
 The CRT is lightly screen-burned.
-Tested OCt 2011, the system runs with 4MB RAM, 40MB hard drive (noisy but working).
+The system no longer runs: the motherboard or CPU board needs recapping.
+It has 4MB RAM, 40MB hard drive (noisy but worked some time ago).
 Note: this system as discussed here includes only the Classic, the box and its two styrofoam inserts.
 I may have a replacement CRT, and I have items like keyboards and mice.
 Final price depends on any work to be done to improve or upgrade, to add keyboard or mouse, etc. We will test and discuss price accordingly.
 Extra fees for double boxing.
 It's simply RARE to find a Mac of this type with its original box, whatever conditions there are for box and system.

 We have a few Apple system packing boxes, some with most of the